 When will my order arrive?

-This is a more complicated question to answer when you’re using a print-on-demand service, simply because there is a production time window, as well as an “in transit” time window.
+This is a more complicated question to answer when you’re using a print-on-demand service, simply because there is a production time window, as well as an “in-transit” time window.

 Setting correct expectations is the name of the game here.
-Estimating both of those time frames as closely as you can will be critical to your communication.
+Estimating both of those time frames as closely as you can is critical to your communication.
 I’ve mentioned above that Lulu’s production times are currently around 5-8 days.
 Our Mail (USPS) option within the US can take up to 7 days in transit.